nadeemlab/SPT/README.md

 and moving the container, `sat.sif`, to an area accessible to the nodes in your cluster.

 If you are doing computations with lots of data, the whole pipeline might take hours to complete.
-If you wish to see final results based on partially-complete intermediate data, use `sat-analyze-results`.
+If you wish to see final results based on partially-complete intermediate data, use `spt-analyze-results`.

 You can test if basic functionality works in your environment by running local tests:
 ```bash